gschloegel/Course_Fallstudie_scRNA-Seq-with-Seurat/fallstudie.md

 3. Gene regulatory networks
 Genes do not function independently.
 The expression level of a gene is determined by a complex interplay of regulatory interactions.
 Networks make it possible to discover the underlying regulatory interactions and to measure gene co-expression.

 ### c.
-What are common problems and how are they typically solved?
+Common problems and how are they typically solved

+Actually, the main task is to better understand heterogeneous cell populations.
+With classical methods it is not possible to get results with good resolution.
+Therefore, we nees methods that take this problem into account. (e.g. one can better understand tissues, use in cancer research, analysis of microbial systems...).
+Predefined workflows using specialized software simplify the reproducibility of complex issues.

 ### d.
-What are the major challenges in integrating single-cell transcriptomic data across different
+Major challenges in integrating single-cell transcriptomic data across different
-### conditions, technologies, and species?
-How they can be solved?
+### conditions, technologies, and species and how they can be solved

 ScRNA Seq aims to represent a single condition, technology, or species and to discover cellular phenotypes.
 This enables the systematic reconstruction of cellular taxonomies in the human body.
 The biggest challenge is to identify subpopulations from multiple datasets.
 It is difficult to distinguish between changes in the composition of cell types in a sample and the expression changes within a given cell type when analyzing multiple datasets at the same time.
 Therefore, powerful new methods and a computational strategy are needed for learning between multiple datasets.
 For example, zero-inflated differential expression tests have been tailored to scRNA-seq data to identify changes within a single cell type and clustering approaches detect proportional shifts across conditions if cell types are conserved.
 The methods should make it possible to learn between several data sets at the same time to facilitate a comparative analysis afterwards.
 Multivariate methods are used here, for example.
 One can identify gene correlation patterns that are conserved across data sets and embed cells in a common low-dimensional space (e.g., through CCA).
 CCA enables information from several data sets to be displayed consistently (linear combination of features in data sets that are maximally correlated).
 Data sets are treated as multiple measurements of a gene-gene covariance structure, and one looks for patterns that are common to the data sets.
 Multi-Set CCA enables the integration of several data sets.